Trifari Vintage Jewelry Marks

 Crown Trifari with Copyright Symbol

 As mentioned previously, in 1955 revisions to the U.S. Patent Law allowed jewelry designs to be copyrighted using the copyright symbol.
 Trifari then started using the copyright symbol in its signature.
-Pieces of that era will have both the Crown and Copyright symbols in the signature, which was used in the late 1950's to late 1960's.
-The photos below show a Trifari Crown signature with the copyright symbol.
-Many of the most highly sought after vintage Trifari pieces have this signature (see photo below).
+Pieces of that era will have both the Crown and Copyright symbols in the signature, which was used in the late 1950s to late 1960s.
+The photo below shows a Trifari Crown signature with the copyright symbol.
+Many of the most highly sought after vintage Trifari pieces have this signature.
 They are called "CROWN TRIFARI" by dealers and collectors.

 Note that the lack of a copyright symbol on a piece does not guarantee that was produced prior to1955.
 At the time of the copyright law change Trifari had a number of necklace, bracelet, and earring clasps that it continued to use for several years until the stock of these ran out.
 As a general rule, however, at least one piece of a set would include the copyright symbol.